w3f/polkadot-spec/docs/chap-networking.md

 :::
 ### -sec-num- GRANDPA Messages {#sect-msg-grandpa}

 The exchange of GRANDPA messages is conducted on the substream.
-The process for the creation and distributing these messages is described in [Chapter -chap-num-ref-](sect-finality).
+The process for the creation and distribution of these messages is described in [Chapter -chap-num-ref-](sect-finality).
 The underlying messages are specified in this section.

 ###### Definition -def-num- Grandpa Gossip Message {#defn-gossip-message}
 :::definition